 You are limited by your time.
 Unlike other businesses, you are limited on eBay by how many items you can source and list.
 If you want to make a million dollars a year without hiring help, eBay isn’t for you.

 eBay is saturated/different/dying/etc. eBay is not the same as it was 5 or even 2 years ago.
 Two years from now it will be different again.
 Every business changes and, if you want to own a successful long-term business, you will need to adapt and learn how to succeed despite the changes. eBay is not what it once was, though.
 Sales are slower for almost everyone and people are having to work harder and cross list onto Poshmark or Mercari to make the same amount of money they used to make on just eBay.

 From what I have seen, people who fail on eBay would have failed no matter what business they started.
 If you are the type of person who can overcome obstacles then you can make a great living on eBay.

 What Can eBay Do For You?

-In my opinion, the person who will find the most benefit to selling on eBay is someone with a job who want to build up a significant side-hustle.
-That’s how it started for us and is when we enjoyed in the most and made the most per hour.
+In my opinion, the person who will find the most benefit to selling on eBay is someone with a job who wants to build up a significant side-hustle.
+That’s how it started for us and is when we enjoyed it the most and made the most per hour.

 And if it is worth it?
 Well, that’s why we’re here!